metablaster/WindowsFirewallRuleset/Readme/NamingConvention.md

 # Naming convention

-This file contains naming convention rules for parameters and variables
+This file contains an incomplete naming convention rules for symbols such as parameters and variables used accross code in this repository.

 - [Naming convention](#naming-convention)
   - [Parameters](#parameters)